moqm25/CapstoneII/README.md

 # Capstone II | CS493: WRF Model Optimization Codebase

+Welcome to the repository dedicated to advancing the optimization of the Weather Research and Forecasting (WRF) model, specifically focusing on the WRF-Solar model enhancements.
+This project is part of the CS492 course and aims at refining parameter tuning methods to improve prediction accuracy and computational efficiency in climate modeling.

+## Purpose of the Repository

+This repository serves as a central hub for storing, documenting, and sharing innovative algorithms that optimize two critical parameters of the WRF-Solar model: `beta_con` and `vdis`. `beta_con` affects the microphysics related to cloud formation and condensation rates, while `vdis` influences the dispersion and scattering behaviors of aerosols and cloud particles in the model.

-This repository focuses on the optimization of the Weather Research and Forecasting (WRF) model parameters using different algorithms.
-The primary goal is to minimize the Mean Squared Error (MSE) between the WRF model's predictions and the ground truth data.
-Below is an overview of the repository structure, the algorithms implemented, and the purpose of each file and directory.
+By minimizing the Mean Squared Error (MSE) between the model's predictions of solar irradiance (`SWDOWN`) and actual ground truth measurements, the algorithms aim to significantly enhance the model's reliability and utility for climate researchers and meteorologists.

 ## Repository Structure
 **Key Directories and Files:**